 So you’re bringing home a new kitten?
 Congratulations!
-Kittens are notorious, adorable little trouble-makers, with a knack for getting into things they shouldn’t.
+Kittens are adorable little trouble-makers, with a knack for getting into things they shouldn’t.
 Their natural curiosity can get them into serious trouble if you don’t take a few preventative measures to ensure their safety before they arrive in their new home.
-Here are a few suggestions for kitten proofing the different areas of your home:
+Here are a few suggestions for kitten-proofing the different areas of your home:

 Kitten-Proofing your Living Room: